-There is a fifth core vaccine which is intended for Feline Leukemia, which greatly affects a kitty’s immune system to the point that it can increase the effect of various infections and blood disorders, and even cancer.
-Some indoor cat owners, however, would discontinue the vaccination of FeLV after one shot since their cats are less prone to Feline Leukemia.
+This vaccine for Feline Leukemia greatly affects a kitty’s immune system to the point that it can increase the effect of various infections and blood disorders and even cancer.
+Some indoor cat owners, however, would discontinue the vaccination of FeLV after one shot since their cats are less prone to this disease.

 If you have both outdoor and indoor tabbies, however, it is recommended to continue FeLV because your indoor kitty may still contract the virus through its house sibling.

-A good way to save all the trouble of revaccination and increasing your kitty’s chance to develop Sarcomas is to let the cat undergo antibody titers which reduces the frequency for your indoor cat to get vaccinated.
+Antibody titers are also a good way to save all the trouble of revaccination and increasing your kitty’s chance to develop Sarcomas through reducing the frequency of your indoor cat getting vaccinated.